rahmjan/LINGI2355-Multicore/00_JavaThreads/Solution/Report.md

 - [ ] What is the consistency model offered by the SharedCounterMonitor class?
 Let us now imagine that we remove the `synchronized` keyword from the `get()` method.
 Does this change the consistency model and how? (you may need to wait for the third lecture to answer this question)

-    It should be Mutual Exclusion -> Only one thread can access MonitorSharedCounter object.
+    It should be Linearizability.
     If we removed `synchronized` from `get()` method then threads can read the counter in parallel and the execution of program should be faster because we do not waste time on synchronization for this operation.
 The function of program will not change.
+    And now it should be Sequential Consistency because non-overlapping operations can be re-order in different threads.

 - [ ] What happens if we use a `notifyAll()` call instead of `notify()` in this example?
 Is our code still matching the specification?
 If not, what would be required?